aakriti1318/GenAI/RAG/Medical RAG/Readme.md

 ## Architecture

-The Aayu.ai Health Assistant is built using the following key components:
+The Health Assistant is built using the following key components:

 1. **Frontend**: Streamlit
 2. **Language Model**: OpenAI's GPT model (via LangChain)